-3.5 Ammunition Amnesty Program
+3.7 Ammunition Amnesty Program

 The Ammunition Amnesty Program is designed to ensure maximum recovery of ammunition and explosives.
 This program is not intended to circumvent normal turn-in procedures.
-Small arms ammunition (up to and including 7.62mm) may be placed in the amnesty box next to Building 1403.
 Other munitions and ammunition above 7.62mm will be retrieved only by EOD, ASP or Range Operations personnel.
 Documentation is not required for turn-in under the Ammunition Amnesty Program.
-Contact West Point ASP Office at commercial telephone 938-3216 for further information.
+Contact West Point ASP Office at Com 938-3216 for further information.